I finally completed my 100-day challenge three days ago, which was publishing a blog post every day for 100 days.

-So it turned out my 100 Day Challenge was only the beginning.
+So it turned out that my 100-Day Challenge was only the beginning.

 10. Happiest Moment

-Here’s the happiest moment of my 100 days publishing a blog post every day.
+Here’s the happiest moment of my 100 days of publishing a blog post every day:

 This book literally changed my life, and I was SO happy for my reader.

-Since then, many more people bought the same book.
+Since then, many more people have bought the same book.

 I REALLY hope the positive things (that happened to me) happen to everyone who bought it.

-I’ve lived with an inferiority complex for as long as I could remember, which had catastrophically affected every area of my life … until this book!
+I’ve lived with an inferiority complex for as long as I could remember, which has catastrophically affected every area of my life… until this book!

-If you’re carrying similar baggage like I do, I can’t recommend it highly enough.
+If you’re carrying similar baggage like I am, I can’t recommend it highly enough.

-Another book I wish I’d read much sooner (and if you want to master your finance), read this.
+Another book I wish I’d read much sooner (and if you want to master your finances), read this.